uigctaw/rumex/README.rst

 `Behaviour Driven Development`_ (BDD) testing library.

-Rumex is a lightweight library alternative to the `behave`_ framework.
+Rumex is trying to be more of a library rather than a framework.
+This approach aims to increase flexibility and reduce dependency on design choices made by designers of alternative frameworks.

 Basic example